Erick-Programmer/Erick-Programmer/README.md

 ### 🔗 About me

-#### Knowledged acquired in books, technologies, articles, courses and more pratices for become Web Developer.
+#### Knowledge acquired in books, technologies, articles, courses and hard practices on projects for become Web Developer.

 #### I'm graduation student in Analyzes and Development Systems by Estácio of Sá University.